kingdomlevel/kingdomlevel.github.io/index.markdown

 + i played synthesiser on the album *Post Era*, released Jan 2018 on [El Rancho Records][el rancho fb].
   + read / listen @ [Clash Music][yeah boy].
 + [soundcloud][lylo soundcloud] / [facebook][lylo facebook]

+#### Sham Gate _(2014-2019)_
+a solo project built around analogue synthesisers and singing

+![thank u][sham gate]

++ not making much music like this in the past couple of years... but i might try and put together something physical at some point...
++ music + visual loop for [Nowhere To Be Found][ntbf] in October 2017
++ included on compilation by [Huntley & Palmers](https://huntleyspalmers.bandcamp.com/album/h-p-clyde-built-20-compilation-free) in Nov.
+2016
++ tape contribution to [That's Life!][thats life] exhibition at Good Press gallery in Apr 2016
+  + listen [here][sorry]
++ song included on *I Could Be Your Unicorn* cassette compilation on [Number4Door][n4d] in association w/ GSA Queer Society for their launch in Aug 2014
++ this all started w a piece called *Analog Synthesis Approximations of the Dialogue between Structuralism and Post-Structuralism in Architecture Considered in Relation to Foucault's Principles to the Art of Living Counter to All Forms of Fascism* which was performed at Glasgow City Halls in March 2014

 #### Robert Sotelo _(2017-2017)_
 good + thoughtful psych pop from London (now Glasgow-based). i played bass in the live *Robert Sotelo Group*!